canonical/snapcraft/docs/metadata.md

 relative paths to these security artifacts within your project.
 More about security templating can be read about in the [security section] [sec].

+*Note:* In `snapcraft` 1.x only simple daemons are supported.
+This means that the specified command is the main process and does not `fork()`.

 ## Snap config

 Snappy config is an entry point to configure your snap, in order to have the